rjsalvadorr/recolecko/readme.md

 ## DIRECTORY STRUCTURE

-### Main goals of the directory structure design

-1. Should allow for consistent work across different environments.
-My machines aren't infallible, and I'll certainly be working across many.
-1. Should allow for scripting or tooling to keep track of files in a meaningful way.

-### Current Standard
+Each folder in this repository has a readme file, so we can see the intended purpose for each folder.
+Here's a good look at the folder structure and its intended usage:

 ```
-Music Production
+Music Production (or whatever you name this thing)
 ├───Archive - Old stuff that's not worth organizing
-├───Beats - Should contain MIDI files as well as sound files
+├───Beats - Can contain MIDI files as well as sound files
 │   ├───OriginalBeats
 │   └───DrumParts
 ├───Collaborations
 ├───Documentation - Guides/manuals for DAWs, VSTs, real equipment
 ├───Jams - Freestyles and brainstorms
 ├───Projects - Actual projects.
 Should be DAW-agnostic.
 For example:
-│   ├───0235-quailhunt
+│   ├───34F4C-quailhunt
-│   ├───0236-sampleproject
+│   ├───AD634F-sampleproject
-│   ├───0235-braindump
+│   ├───BF284-braindump
 ├───Randoms
 ├───Recordings - Sounds not associated to any project
 ├───Reference - Technical tracks for comparing mix, style, levels, tuning
 ├───Samples
 ├───Soundfonts
-├───Tech - Files for complicated software magic
+├───Tech - Files for music software, and utilities
-│   └───Scripts
+│   └───Scripts - Node.JS scripts that do the real work
 ├───Templates - DAW project templates
 └───VST
     ├───Effects